kall0m/Elsys-OS-Course/README.md

 # OS-Course-Elsys
-Projects from the "Operation systems" course in TUES.
+Projects from the "Operating systems" course in TUES.